 DEVO-Tech Listed by thegentlemen Ransomware Group

 On May 18, 2026, Swiss engineering firm DEVO-Tech AG appeared on the leak site of the ransomware group known as thegentlemen.
-The company, based in Ziefen, Switzerland, had internal files exfiltrated after a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customers, suppliers, or employees whose details were stored in those files could now face increased risk of identity theft or targeted fraud.
+The company, based in Ziefen, Switzerland, is claimed to have had internal files exfiltrated after a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any customers, suppliers, or employees whose details were stored in those files could now face increased risk of identity theft or targeted fraud.

 Public reporting indicates that DEVO-Tech AG, a family-owned business operating since 1997, was listed on the attackers’ leak portal.
 The data taken consists of internal files rather than a traditional customer database.
 No confirmed count of affected records has been published.
 The company specializes in precision mechanical engineering for sectors including vacuum lifting technology and tunnel construction, serving clients in more than 45 countries.